termoxin/react-use-modal-state/README.md

 `close` A function to close modal element

-`state` A custom state of modal element (it consists of predefined `isOpened` property, but you can redeclare it whenever you want to)
+`state` A custom state of the modal element (it consists of predefined `isOpened` property, but you can redeclare it whenever you want to)

-`set` A function to set custom state for the modal element
+`set` A function to set the custom state for the modal element

 `setAndOpen` A function to set custom state and open a modal element (by changing its `isOpened` property)

-`reset` A function to reset custom state (it resets state to object with `isOpened=false` when initialState is not defined)
+`reset` A function to reset custom state (it resets the state to object with `isOpened=false` when initialState is not defined)

 `resetAndClose` The function does the same like `reset` does, but also resets modal element state and close it